 - Enacted policies to ensure safe loading of vehicles, so that trucks are not over or under-loaded

 - Refrained from incentivizing drivers to cut corners and shave time off their routes by avoiding rest breaks, driving drowsy, taking medications to stay awake, or speeding excessively

 - Heeded any recalls of vehicles or truck parts, such as faulty brakes

 While not following these standards do not automatically make a truck company negligent, they may indicate negligence.
 An experienced tractor trailer accident lawyer can evaluate the strength of a personal injury claim against the trucking company.

 South Carolina maintains a modified comparative negligence standard that allows injured parties to recover compensation from a negligent party, even if they contributed a percentage of fault in causing their own accident.
 As long as they were not more than half at-fault, they may still be able to recover a percentage of the damages they are eligible for.

 Defendant trucking companies often claim that a victim is largely at-fault in order to avoid liability.
-This is one reason why it is so important to work with an experienced Charleston truck accident lawyer who can work to combat these claims.
+This is one reason why it is so important to work with an experienced truck wreck lawyer who can work to combat these claims.

 Talking to an Experienced Charleston Truck Accident Attorney

 No matter how your truck accident occurred or whether you believe your own actions contributed to causing the collision, a skilled Charleston truck accident lawyer help.
 They can be your advocate as you seek to hold the trucking company accountable for their negligence.
-Call today to set up a free consultation to learn more about how an attorney can be an ally.
+Call today to set up a free consultation to learn more about how a tractor trailer accident attorney can be an ally.